alizarif/JME_AI-and-Inflation/model_cards_licenses.md

 # Model Cards and License Information

 This section provides comprehensive information about model cards and licensing terms for all large language models used in this study.
-Researchers should consult these resources to understand legal re-use boundaries and technical specifications.

 ## OpenAI Models